Blood Orange Beef Stew with Butternut Squash

-Being a vegetarian for two weeks was not bad at all.
-It was quite nice actually, considering that chocolate was allowed every day.
+Being a vegetarian for two weeks was not bad at all actually, considering that chocolate was allowed every day.
 Yes, I had to make up for the lack of meat somehow and celery sticks were just not gonna do it.

 But that is all in the past now, and today was the day to get back to being a carnivore, in style !
 With a big pot of this blood orange beef stew with butternut squash !

-And how do you do that you might ask… ?
-Well, it’s the end of October and my name is Florentina, so besides organic grass fed beef, slowly cooked until it melts in your mouth, this feast had to go down with oh Yeah: Blood Oranges, Blood Orange Beef Stew with Butternut Squash !
+I had to do it, because it is the end of October and my name is Florentina, so besides organic grass fed beef, slowly cooked until it melts in your mouth, this feast had to go down with some Blood Oranges.
+Oh yeah!
+Blood Orange Beef Stew with Butternut Squash !

 Whenever a recipe calls for pumpkin I use butternut squash, it is the sweetest of them all with thin skin and a delicious nutty flavor.
 You can taste the perfection of fall in every bite.
 Add a few blood oranges to the mix and you are taking your taste buds on a trip to Paradise.
 This is some tender blood orange Beef Stew With Butternut Squash .